ixofoundation/ixo-blockchain/x/token/spec/01_concepts.md

 ### 3. Batch Operations

-Tokens can be minted, transfered and retired in batches, allowing for efficient bulk operations while maintaining the unique attributes of each individual token.
+Tokens can be minted, transferred and retired in batches, allowing for efficient bulk operations while maintaining the unique attributes of each individual token.

 ### 4. Token Uniqueness and Fungibility